kako05/cineholic/README.md

 ### Association

-- has_many :films, through: :comments
 - has_many :likes
+- has_many :films, through: :likes
 - has_many :comments
+- has_many :films, through: :comments